 Social media such as Twitter and Facebook are increasingly being used by Prospect members and representatives for union purposes.

-We expect this trend to continue.
 The NEC has therefore drawn up guidance notes to help users get the benefits but avoid the risks and pitfalls associated with these various internet-based tools.

 ACAS has produced a paper on the impact of social media on trade unions and employers - http://www.acas.org.uk/index.aspx?articleid=2985